puria-radmard/puria-radmard.github.io/_notes/Public/doubly distributional population codes.md

 $$

 i.e. the rate is distributed .
-Note that when $m(s) = \delta(s - s')$, DPCs collapse to the original mean firing rate model.
+Note that when $$m(s) = \delta(s - s')$$, DPCs collapse to the original mean firing rate model.

-Both multiplicity and uncertainty can be seen as a distribution over different values of $s$, however DPC does not allow these 'types' of distributions to be represented differently.
+Both multiplicity and uncertainty can be seen as a distribution over different values of $$s$$, however DPC does not allow these 'types' of distributions to be represented differently.

 DDPCs instead posit that rates are based on a *distribution over such functions*, i.e.